OGGM/oggm-edu/docs/classes_howto.rst

 OGGM-Edu can be used to organize a 2 to 4 hours class, possibly even longer.
-Note that it will require teachers to gain some knowledge about glaciers first, either from these :ref:`other_resources` or from us.
+Note that it will require teachers to gain some knowledge about glaciers first, either from :ref:`other_resources` or from us.

 A 2 to 4 hours class could be organized as such: